 In 2015 Eric published a collection of his short stories called A Consternation of Monsters.
 The audio book for this collection is also available through Amazon, iTunes, Audible and other online audio retailers.

-His short plays have been performed across northern Appalachia and now north of the Mason-Dixon as well at the recent 10 x 10 Play Festival at the Barrington Theatre in Pittsfield, MA.
-Mr. Fritzius has also directed plays for GVT, as well as at the Pocahontas County Opera House where he will serve as the director for the upcoming Opera House PlayFest 2018 in May.
+His short plays have been performed in such regional states as West Virginia, Ohio, Virginia and now north of the Mason-Dixon at the 2017 10 x 10 Play Festival at the Barrington Theatre in Pittsfield, MA.
+Mr. Fritzius has also directed plays for GVT, as well as at the Pocahontas County Opera House where he directed an annual summer theatrical production from 2016-2018.

 An audiobook narrator by day, Eric’s voice has been featured on multiple books by S.D.
 Smith, such as Smith’s Tales of Old Natalia series including The Black Star of Kingston, The Wreck and Rise of Whitson Mariner , and Prince Lander and the Dragon War.
 He also narrated three books in Smith’s Green Ember Archer series, including The Last Archer, The First Fowler, and The Archer’s Cup.
 He has also narrated Valerie Nieman’s WV-set ecological horror novel To the Bones, the Christian romantic thriller Mississippi Nights by D.M.
 Webb, the short story collection How to Carry Bigfoot Home by Chris Tarry, and his own audio book A Consternation of Monsters.
 You can hear samples from all of these at Eric’s website, MisterHerman.com.